 Project Bibliography/Literature Review: You must submit a one-page bibliography or literature review outlining your project resources.
 CAORC does not have a preference for one format over another.
 Please clarify primary and secondary sources, and – where applicable – locations of listed material.
 Please note that additional pages will not be submitted to the review committee.

 Letters of Recommendation: You must have two (2) letters of recommendation.
-You will be able to send a link to your recommenders via the online grant portal, Fluid Review, by entering their contact details, which will trigger the system into sending an automated email.
+You will be able to send a link to your recommenders via the online grant portal, SM Apply, by entering their contact details, which will trigger the system into sending an automated email.
 Your recommenders will then be able to upload their letters.
 All letters must be in English.
 Recommendations letters will be confidential in the system.
 The applicant is responsible for checking in with their recommenders to ensure the letters are submitted in time.

 Curriculum Vitae: Three (3) pages maximum.
 Additional pages will not be submitted to the review committee.
 Please ensure that prior awards and language capacity are clearly noted.